The Roaring Twenties

-The Roaring Twenties is a 1939 American crime thriller film directed by Raoul Walsh and starring James Cagney, Priscilla Lane, Humphrey Bogart, and Gladys George.
-The film, spanning the periods between 1919 and 1933, was written by Jerry Wald, Richard Macaulay and Robert Rossen.
-The film follows three men and their experiences during major events in the 1920s, such as Prohibition era violence, and the 1929 stock market crash.
+The Roaring Twenties is a 1939 American gangster film directed by Raoul Walsh and starring James Cagney, Priscilla Lane, Humphrey Bogart, and Gladys George.
+The film, spanning the period from 1919 to 1933, was written by Jerry Wald, Richard Macaulay and Robert Rossen.
+The film follows three men and their experiences during major events in the 1920s, such as Prohibition era violence and the 1929 stock market crash.

 The picture was based on "The World Moves On", a short story by Mark Hellinger, a columnist who had been hired by Jack L. Warner to write screenplays.
 The movie is hailed as a classic in the gangster movie genre, and considered an homage to the classic gangster movie of the early 1930s.

 The Roaring Twenties was the third and last film that Cagney and Bogart made together.
 The other two were Angels with Dirty Faces (1938) and The Oklahoma Kid (1939).

 Plot

 Eddie Bartlett, George Hally, and Lloyd Hart meet each other in a foxhole during the final days of World War I. Following the war's end, Lloyd starts his law practice, George becomes a bootlegger, and Eddie becomes a cab driver.
 While unknowingly delivering a package of liquor to Panama Smith, Eddie is arrested.
-Panama is acquitted and after a short stint in jail, they go into the bootlegging business together.
+Eddie helps secure an acquittal for Panama, who in gratitude provides money to pay Eddie's fine.
+They go into the bootlegging business together.
 Eddie uses a fleet of cabs to deliver his liquor, and he hires Lloyd as his lawyer to handle his legal issues.
 He encounters Jean Sherman, a girl he formerly corresponded with during the war, and gets her a job singing in Panama's club.
 Eddie wants Jean as his wife, giving her an engagement ring that he asks her to hold until he's saved up enough money to quit the criminal rackets.

 Eddie and his henchmen hijack a shipment of liquor belonging to fellow bootlegger Nick Brown who had refused to cooperate with him.
 In charge of the liquor shipment is George, who proposes that Eddie bring him in as a partner.
 Eddie agrees and back home they inform the authorities about one of Brown's liquor shipments.
 After the shipment is confiscated, Eddie and George raid the warehouse and steal it.
 As they are leaving, George recognizes one of the watchmen as his former sergeant that he disliked and murders him.
 After learning of the murder, Lloyd cuts ties with George, who then threatens to kill Lloyd if he informs on them.
 As the bootlegging rackets prosper, Eddie sends his friend Danny to arrange a truce with Brown, but Danny's corpse is dropped off in front of Panama's club.
 Eddie goes after Brown, but George, resentful of Eddie's increasing power, tips off Brown, who sets a trap.
 A gunfight ensues, and Eddie manages to kill Brown.
 Suspecting George's betrayal but unable to prove it, Eddie dissolves their partnership.